 Interested in the Bachelor of Architectural Studies program?
 Gain hands-on experience in creative design thinking and making in our summer program, Imagine Architecture

 One Degree, Three Specializations

 Your choice of one of three majors will allow you to specialize in a particular aspect of the architectural profession

 For prospective students: please note that application to the BAS Program is a two-stage process.
-Initial applications to the University are due by February 1st.
-Applicants must then follow up with a portfolio by March 1st.
-Portfolios requirements can be found here.
-The submission deadline for portfolios is 4:00pm March 1, 2018, via our online submission program named Slideroom.
+Initial applications to the university are due by February 1.
+Applicants must then follow up with a portfolio by March 1.
+Portfolio requirements and topics (which include a succinct biographical curriculum vitae, a short piece of writing, and visual material showing applicant’s work) are updated during the summer for the following year.
+Each year, the submission deadline for portfolios is on March 1 at 4 p.m.
+EST and portfolios are submitted via our online submission program named Slideroom.

 Prospective students looking to gain skills that would be helpful when putting together their portfolio should check out the Imagine Architecture Summer Program.

 “In Canada, all provincial/territorial associations/institutes/orders recommend a degree from an accredited professional degree program as a prerequisite for licensure.
 The Canadian Architectural Certification Board (CACB), which is the sole agency authorized to accredit Canadian professional degree programs in architecture, recognizes two types of accredited degrees: the Bachelor of Architecture and the Master of Architecture.
 A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.